Borderstep Impact Forum 2021

 As part of the ISPIM Innovation Conference 2021

-The XXXI ISPIM Conference entitled “Innovating Our Common Future” is a three-day event that brings together world-renowned experts on innovation management.
+The XXXII ISPIM Conference entitled “Innovating Our Common Future” is a three-day event that brings together world-renowned experts on innovation management.
 Researchers, innovation managers, business and thought leaders will share insights on values-based and sustainability-oriented innovation as well as general innovation management hot-topics.
+Submissions from academic, research, consulting, industry, intermediary and policy are encouraged.
+Submissions on the focus themes of values-based and sustainability-oriented innovation are particularly sought.

 Changing customer and stakeholder values and normative frameworks such as the Sustainable Development Goals (SDGs) by the United Nations create new challenges and opportunities for innovation.
 The conference will focus on innovation approaches and solutions for key societal challenges on local, regional and global levels: